Kladky/Scopes/examples.md

 This floor is someone's business.
 When your actions arent driven by strictly *** desires & currency, you will begin to find your true purpose Everything I have and do, I've created and done by and for myself.
 Kinda hurts now but it's gonna mean a lot in the future.
+Look at the skill you've acquired and not just the field you're pigeonholed into.
 Past is past.
 Just focus for future plenty people without jobs that got a hustle 😭 having conversations with 3 people.
 I feel like a business person xD